Today - 25 May 2018 - is GDPR (the General Data Protection Regulation)...

 A shake up of employment rights and their enforcement as regards gig economy and agency workers has been promised by the government.

 In a bullish response, the government claims it has 'accepted' all but one of Matthew Taylor’s 53 recommendations in his Good Work Review and all but one of the recommendations of the joint Work and Pensions and Business, Energy and Industrial Strategy Select Committee’s report, A Framework for Modern Employment.
 However, much of this is subject to further consultation on enforcement of employment rights, agency workers, measures to increase transparency in the UK labour market and employment status.

 The government press release says that the following actions are planned:

 - enforcing vulnerable workers’ holiday and sick pay

-- day-one rights including holiday and sick pay entitlements and a new right to a payslip for all workers
+- a new right to a payslip for all workers

 - a right for all workers to request a ‘more stable contract’

 - ensuring unpaid interns are not doing the job of a worker

 - introducing a new naming scheme for employers who fail to pay employment tribunal awards